-However, taking into account the time available for the performance of the activities inherent to the study, the partners' rigoursly planned the orientation to be the most efficient and effective for the results.
+However, taking into account the time available for the performance of the activities inherent to the study, partners rigorously planned the orientation to be the most efficient and effective for the results.
 Therefore, a good part of the information obtained in second and third sections were combined in the Job Analysis Questionnaire.

-For this purpose, and therefore as a disadvantage, there was a certain loss of results-information which could have been requested from the respective target groups that would certainly had allowed us to present a more in-depth findings, and perhaps easier to be analyzed and interpreted according to the existing scientific literature.
+For this purpose, and therefore as a disadvantage, there was a certain loss of resultsinformation which could have been requested from the respective target groups that would certainly had allowed us to present more in-depth findings, and perhaps easier to be analyzed and interpreted according to the existing scientific literature.